 Jawad Muaddi focuses his practice on complex commercial litigation and regulatory investigations.
 Jawad has experience in class actions and is a member of the firm’s Class Action Working Group.
 He has been involved with all phases of litigation and has handled matters in federal and state courts throughout the United States.
-Prior to law school, Jawad worked as a software engineer and obtained a degree in computer science.
+Jawad currently serves on the Litigation Committee of the New York City Bar Association.
+Prior to law school, he worked as a software engineer and obtained a degree in computer science.

 While attending law school, Jawad served as executive managing editor of the Emory Law Journal, and his law review note won the Myron Penn Laughlin Award for Excellence in Legal Research and Writing.
 Jawad also received a TI:GER certificate in Patent and Business Law from Emory and the Georgia Institute of Technology.
 After law school, Jawad clerked for Judge Mark E. Fuller, US District Judge for the Middle District of Alabama.